Thursday 28th February Lovely beaches of southern Barbados 65km

 Our kitchen and bedroom at Legend Garden

 After coming back we tried phoning our kids.
 We spoke to Paul & Nicky, and also Jo, and finally got hold of Emma to tell her how thrilled I was with her radio message.
+After supper we started the website for Barbados.

 Enjoying a cooling swim